Trudania/BooVirtual/README.md

 ## Privacy Note

 This application uses your camera only as a background visualization.
-No camera data is stored or transmitted anywhere.
+No camera data is stored or transmitted anywhere. # BooVirtual